 Tips for protecting your car from being stolen or broken into

-When I was a child growing up, I remember very clearly my parents taking every precaution they could to protect their car from being stolen.
+When I was a child growing up in rural England, I remember very clearly my parents taking every precaution they could to protect their car from being stolen.
 They would use a huge clunky steering wheel lock, take the radio out of the car and into the house, and open the glove box to show there was nothing in there.
-It was just part of their routine, but eventually over the years the safety routine has slowly diminished.
+It was just part of their routine, but eventually over the years, the safety routine has slowly diminished.
 Radios aren’t the valuable commodity they used to be in a car, and it is rare these days to see a visible lock across the steering wheel.

 Whatever your safety routine is, it’s important to hear the news that car theft is up in Canada by 6% with some provinces a lot more affected than others.
 And interestingly, the most stolen car is the Ford F-350 with 8 different versions in the Top 10 stolen cars.

-Did you take out a loan to purchase your car?
-Then GAP Insurance could be for you.
+Did you worry about the loss of value on your car?
+Then New Vehicle Replacement Insurance could be for you.
 Check out more info here.

 Here are our Top Tips for protecting your car: